Misfits-Rebels-Outcasts/Nodef/documentation/NodeBasedCompositingOnMobile.md

 On a mobile device, a pure node-based app is not common.
 Resource constraint is one limiting issue.
 Putting that aside, since mobile has come a long way, with mobile chips enabling one to do many advanced image and video capabilities, the other limiting issue is the small screen size of a mobile device for displaying the node-based user interface.

 As a start, the arrangement of the multiple node properties screen, the node graph, the dope sheet, and the curve editor together in one small screen presents a problem.
 Compositing a node graph with a flowchart-like user interface is also more difficult especially when trying to connect nodes while panning the small screen frequently.
-This is made worst when you need to connect to a distant node with multiple inputs; or if you needs to link node properties, which may involve the timeline, for tracking, animating objects, or rotoscoping.
+This is made worst when you need to connect to a distant node with multiple inputs; or if you need to link node properties, which may involve the timeline, for tracking, animating objects, or rotoscoping.

 ### Main Idea